Cuts in Cartesian Products of Graphs: Introduction

-\paragraph{The KKL theorem} The theorem of Kahn, Kalai and Linial \cite{KahnKL88}, which introduced various tools in discrete Fourier analysis to Computer Science, states that for the $k$-dimensional hypercube, a Boolean function with variance $v$ has influence at least $\Omega(v \log k/k)$ along some coordinate.
-This result has been generalized in many ways.
-In particular, Bourgain et al. \cite{BourgainKKKL} considered the case when the function is not Boolean but takes values in $[0,1]$.
-Also, O'Donnell and Wimmer \cite{O'DonnellW09} obtained a KKL theorem for some special classes of Schreier graphs, which may not necessarily have a product structure.
+\paragraph{The KKL theorem.} The theorem of Kahn, Kalai, and Linial \cite{KahnKL88}, which introduced various tools in discrete Fourier analysis to Computer Science, states that for the $k$-dimensional hypercube, a Boolean function with variance $v$ has influence at least $\Omega(v \log k/k)$ along some coordinate.

-We consider a different generalization when we still have product graph $G^{\cart k}$, but the influence in the $i^{th}$ coordinate is defined as the probability the function changes (i.e. one lands on the other side of the of the cut) when taking a random step according to $G$ in the $i^{th}$ direction.
-We show that for a Boolean function with variance $v$, there is at least one coordinate with influence $\Omega(\alpha \cdot v \cdot (\log k)/k)$.
-Here, $\alpha$ is the log-Sobolev constant of the graph $G$, which is a certain isoperimetric constant related to the mixing time for a random walk on the graph.
-We also discuss the tightness of these results in Appendix \ref{appendix:tightness}.
-A similar KKL theorem for this class of graphs was also obtained independently by Cordero-Erausquin and Ledoux \cite{Corder-EL11}.
+We consider a generalization where we have a product graph $G^{\cart k}$, and the influence in the $i^{\textrm{th}}$ coordinate is defined as the probability the function changes (i.e. one lands on the other side of the of the cut) when taking a random step according to $G$ in the $i^{\textrm{th}}$ direction.
+Informally, we prove the following analogous statement for the case of Cartesian product of a graph $G$. \begin{theorem}[Generalized KKL Theorem, Informal] Given $f \from V(\Gk) \to \{-1,1\}$ with variance $v$, at least one of the coordinates coordinate has influence $\Omega\left(\alpha \cdot v \cdot (\log k)/k\right).$ \end{theorem} Here, $\alpha$ is the log-Sobolev constant of the graph $G$, which is a certain isoperimetric constant related to the mixing time for a random walk on the graph.
+We also discuss the tightness of these results in Section~\ref{sec:tightness}.
+A similar KKL theorem for this class of graphs was also obtained independently by Cordero-Erausquin and Ledoux~\cite{Corder-EL11}, and a detailed comparison is included later in this section.
+We also discuss several other results generalizing the KKL theorem in different ways.

-\paragraph{Friedgut's junta theorem} Friedgut's junta theorem states that if a Boolean function $f$ with variance $\Omega(1)$ has total influence $\I$, then there exists a function $g$ depending only on $\exp(O(\I/\e))$ coordinates such that $\norm{f-g}^2 \leq \e$.
-We show an analogous statement for the case of Cartesian product of a graph $G$, where for an $f$ as above, we obtain a $g$ depending only on $\exp((\I/\alpha\e))$ coordinates.
-As before, $\alpha$ is the log-Sobolev constant of $G$.
+\paragraph{Friedgut's junta theorem.} Friedgut's junta theorem states that if a Boolean function $f$ has total influence $\I$, then there exists a Boolean function $g$ depending only on $\exp(O(\I/\e))$ coordinates such that $\pr_x[f(x)\neq g(x)] \le \eps.$ Informally, we prove the following analogous statement for the case of Cartesian products. \begin{theorem}[Generalized Friedgut's Theorem, Informal] Given $f \from V(\Gk) \to \{-1,1\}$ with total influence $\I$, there exists a Boolean function $g$ depending only on $\exp(O(\I/\alpha\e))$ coordinates, such that $\pr_x[f(x)\neq g(x)] \le \eps.$ \end{theorem} As before, $\alpha$ is the log-Sobolev constant of $G$.

-For both the KKL theorem and Friedgut's theorem, the original proofs involve a use of the hypercontractive inequality.
-We consider (and extend) different proofs for these theorem given by Rossignol \cite{Rossignol06} and by Falik and Samorodnitsky \cite{FalikS07}.
-The proofs are based on the log-Sobolev inequality for the hypercube.